 As we made our way deeper into the igloo, there was a fun ice slide that we could ride down.
 I had a blast and felt like a big kid!
 We had to make sure we did not touch anything in the igloo because the heat from our gloves and hands could’ve made the sculptures melt.

-After our early dinner drink, we worked up an appetite and made our way to the glistening Ice Restaurant for our private dinner.
+When we were finished exploring the igloo, we worked up an appetite and made our way to the glistening Ice Restaurant for our private dinner.
 When I made my way into the dining room, I was in awe at how beautiful it was.
 In fact, I was mostly in shock that I was actually eating my first Finnish dinner in an igloo with Swarovski crystal chandeliers hanging from the ice ceiling!

-Reindeer Sleigh Riding
+Reindeer Sleigh Riding:

 Reindeer sleigh riding is a traditional way of traveling through snowy forests in Scandinavia.
 We were given a brief education about how to maneuver the sled the proper way so that the reindeer would be comfortable.
 We then hopped into the sled that had fleece blankets for us to keep warm as we traveled through the heart of the world’s best winter wonderland.

 About half way through our trip, there was a teepee with a campfire set up for us to enjoy lunch.
 Before we ate, we had to feed our reindeer first.
 Our guides gave us a mossy type of plant that is only found deep in the Lappish forests.
 This plant is filled with rich nutrients and the reindeer love it!
-I had a great time feeding my pretty reindeer!

 After our reindeer ate their lunch, it was time for us to warm up by the fire and enjoy a Lappish meal.
 We were given a stick and pre-cooked sausage to stick in the fire.
 After a few minutes, we were ready to eat!
 Since we were in the middle of the forest and were “toughing” it out as if we were camping there, we were not given bread and condiments to eat with our sausage.
 Instead, we were given a napkin and ate the sausage by itself.
 It hit the spot though.